cmu-phil/py-tetrad/README.md

 This is intended to replace the older [py-causal](https://github.com/bd2kccd/py-causal) package.

+You can also integrate Tetrad code into Python by making os.system(..) calls to [Causal Command](https://github.com/bd2kccd/causal-cmd); here are some [examples](https://github.com/cmu-phil/algocompy/blob/main/old/causalcmd/tetrad_cmd_algs.py) of how to do it.

 This is still a new project, so please bear with us as we add example modules and clarify the code.
 Please submit any problems you have figuring things out to our [Issue Tracker](https://github.com/cmu-phil/py-tetrad/issues) and we'll see if we can solve them.
+Actually, using JPype or causal-learn in Python to integrate Tetrad code is pretty easy once you see how to do it.
+This is not a complicated repository.
+But it does show how to get over the initial hurdles!
+On our end, we'll keep trying to make it easier. :smiley:

 We're currently using the most recent stable Tetrad version 7.2.2, which is hard-coded for use in the project.
 All artifacts for Tetrad though for the last several releases are on [Maven Central](https://s01.oss.sonatype.org/content/repositories/releases/io/github/cmu-phil/).
 If you'd like to view the javadocs for Tetrad 7.2.2, click [here](https://s01.oss.sonatype.org/content/repositories/releases/io/github/cmu-phil/tetrad-lib/7.2.2/tetrad-lib-7.2.2-javadoc.jar) to download them, then move them into a new directory and unzip them; then view them in a browser.

-You can also integrate Tetrad code into Python by making os.system(..) calls to [Causal Command](https://github.com/bd2kccd/causal-cmd); here are some [examples](https://github.com/cmu-phil/algocompy/blob/main/old/causalcmd/tetrad_cmd_algs.py) of how to do it.

 # Install